your-diary/piet_programming_language/README.md

 > *The stack is notionally infinitely deep, but implementations may elect to provide a finite maximum stack size.
 If a finite stack overflows, it should be treated as a runtime error, and handling this will be implementation dependent.*

-Our implementation doesn't explicitly set the limit of a stack size.
-The actual size depends on your computer.
+Our implementation uses Rust's [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html) type as a stack and doesn't explicitly set the limit for its size.
+The actual limit depends on your computer (e.g. RAM size).
 What happens when a stack overflows is *undefined*.

 ### 3.4 Integers